department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge.md

 ### How do I request a Board hearing?

-You can choose to have a hearing when you request the Board Appeal decision review option.
-Just select block 11c, “Hearing with a Veterans Law Judge,” on the form. <br>
+When you fill out the Decision Review Request: Board Appeal (VA Form 10182), select block 11c, “Hearing with a Veterans Law Judge." <br>
+<a href="/decision-reviews/forms/board-appeal-10182.pdf">Download VA Form 10182</a>.<br>
+<a href="/decision-reviews/board-appeal/">Learn more about requesting a Board Appeal</a>.

 ### How will I know when my hearing is scheduled?